 Once you leave the scene and if you haven’t already, seek medical attention as soon as you can.
 Even if you do not have any visible injuries, a doctor may offer advice on whether there is a dormant injury.
 Follow your doctor’s advice to prevent further injury, including possible rehabilitative care.
-After seeing a medical professional and getting the help you need, contact a Great Falls car accident attorney who is experienced in Montana car accident claims.
+After seeing a medical professional and getting the help you need, contact a Great Falls car accident attorney who is experienced in Montana car accident claims for legal advice.

 Distracted driving isn’t a new phenomenon – fiddling with the radio, talking to other passengers, or even daydreaming while driving has caused many accidents.
 However, texting and driving are one of the most dangerous forms of distracted driving.
 As technology becomes more prevalent in society, more and more people struggle to ignore their phones while they are behind the wheel.
 Sending or reading a text requires you to take your eyes off the road for an average of five seconds.
 If you are driving 55 miles per hour, looking away from the road for five seconds is the equivalent of driving the entire length of a football field with your eyes closed.

 According to the National Highway Traffic Safety Administration, 3,477 people died and 391,000 suffered injuries in 2017 because of distracted driving.
 An estimated 660,000 people use their phones while they are driving during the day.
 Montana does not currently have any laws that ban texting and driving, but the state recognizes the danger it poses.
 If you’ve been involved in a texting and driving crash, contact one of our distracted driving accident lawyers.